cp6/servyrun/README.md

 </p>

-# About Surcuri
+# About Servyrun

-Sucuri is a self-hosted web application built with a backend of PHP Laravel and React + Tailwind CSS for the frontend.
+Servyrun is a self-hosted web application built with a backend of PHP Laravel and React + Tailwind CSS for the frontend.
-Surcuri allows you to run simple SSH & SFTP commands, do pings between your servers, download, upload & edit files, view database tables and column structures and run MySQLdump.
+Servyrun allows you to run simple SSH & SFTP commands, do pings between your servers, download, upload & edit files, view database tables and column structures and run MySQLdump.

-Surcuri was developed to be a multi-user platform, stores passwords encrypted and has an extensive API.
+Servyrun was developed to be a multi-user platform, stores passwords encrypted and has an extensive API.

-The full features of Surcuri as of February 2023:
+The full features of Servyrun as of February 2023:

 - Store Server information
 - Store SSH keys